 A properly aligned table saw (and its components, such as the fence) will not only perform better, but it will also be the safest table saw.
 This necessitates a series of small actions that must be carried out at regular intervals.

 Aligning your blade, leveling your throat plate, and tuning your fence are all part of this process.

-If any of these three things are incorrect, the wood will burn, or you will experience a kickback.
+If any of these three things are incorrect, the wood will burn, or you will experience table saw kickback.
 This is caused by a misaligned blade or fence pinching the wood behind the blade.

 When you notice some burn, it’s best to align the blade and fence before it becomes so severe that it wants to kickback.

 Similarly, if your throat plate is uneven, your board may tilt, shift, or jam halfway through the cut.

 This will almost certainly result in some burn, rendering them useless and ruining the piece you’re working with.
 Allow time at least once a month to align these three parts and avoid injuries from kickback or burning the wood.

 Wood burning and kick back are just a few of the table saw problems that can occur.
 That is why I suggest you should check out my article, Most common table saw problems and how to fix them quickly.